danjelito/wse-coco-class-session/README.md

 ## Data Source:

 Core Course from account jak and inoo, class attendance.
-Export four times; 1x center class and 1x center students for each account.
+Export four times; 1 center class and 1 center students for each account.

 ## External Dependency:

 1. Coco trainer data: consists of teacher data which includes center and working days.
-Each month, tell TO to fill in the working days of each ET then copy it into local file on input/coco_trainer_data.xlsx.
+Each month, tell TO to fill in the working days of each ET then copy it into local file.

 ## How to Use: